-For the traditional postcard (4” x 6”), the average cost of mailing ranges between .23¢ and .41¢ per postcard with a mailing service.
+For the traditional postcard (4 inches x 6 inches), the average cost of mailing ranges between 23 cents and 41 cents per postcard with a mailing service.
 If you use EDDM (Every Door Direct Mail) through the post office, expect to pay around 18 cents per unit.

-They offer two mailing services: first class mailing or standard (bulk) mailing.
-Choose first class mailing for time sensitive material, because this option is quicker.
-Your postcards will be delivered within 3-5 days.
-With ProspectsPLUS! the price per first-class mailing of a 4×6 postcard is .59¢ or less; for larger postcards the price can go up to .89¢ per piece.
+ProspectsPlus offers two mailing services: first-class mailing or standard (bulk) mailing.
+Choose first class mailing for time-sensitive real estate marketing material, because this option is quicker.
+Your postcards will be delivered within three to five days.
+With ProspectsPLUS, the price per first-class mailing of a 4×6 postcard is .59¢ or less; for larger postcards, the price can go up to .89¢ per piece.

 - Onsite USPS verification

 - CASS Certification for lowest postage rates